ZhgChg.Li

 Only two methods need to be implemented:

-This method asks us if we can handle this resource.
-Return true if we can, return false if we cannot (unsupported URL).
+This method asks if we can handle this resource.
+Returning true means yes, returning false means we do not handle it (unsupported URL).

-We can extract what is being requested from loadingRequest (whether it is the first request for file information or a data request, and if it is a data request, what the Range is).
-After knowing the request, we initiate our own request to fetch the data.
-Here we can decide whether to initiate a URLSession or return Data from local storage.
+We can extract from loadingRequest what is being requested (whether it’s the first request for file info or a data request, and if it’s a data request, the Range from-to).
+Once we know the request, we can initiate the request ourselves to get the data.
+At this point, we can decide whether to start a URLSession request or return Data from local storage.

-Additionally, we can perform Data encryption and decryption operations here to protect the original data.
+You can also perform data encryption and decryption here to protect the original data.

 We can cancel the ongoing URLSession request here.

-Since this is for caching music files with a size of around 10 MB, PINCache can be used as a local Cache tool.
-However, this method cannot be used for serving videos (which may require loading several GB of data into memory at once).
+Because this is for music caching with file sizes around 10 MB, PINCache can be used as the local cache tool; for videos, this method is not suitable (as it may require loading several GB of data into memory at once).

-For such requirements, you can refer to the approach of using FileHandle’s seek read/write features.
+For this requirement, you can refer to the author’s approach using FileHandle’s seek and read/write features for handling.

 AssetData